Is Private or Public Cloud More Secure?

 While there are several benefits of public cloud security such as low expense and no need for additional staff, private cloud security grants immense control over the infrastructure of your cloud environment.
 It also provides better use of resources and offers virtual security.

-Check out VMware Private Cloud, which includes full management of infrastructure and virtual machines to keep IT staff costs down and performance and security up.
+Check out Private Cloud powered by VMware, which includes full management of infrastructure and virtual machines to keep IT staff costs down and performance and security up.
 And with support available 24/7, you’ll know where to turn if you get stuck in the middle of a security challenge.

 Chika Ibeneme is a Community Support Agent at The Events Calendar.
 He received his BA in Computer Science in 2017 from Northern Caribbean University and has over 5 years of technical experience assisting customers and clients.
 You can find him working on various WordPress and Shopify projects.